 The first class race was in January 1923, and just over a year later the first national championship was fought out in Hobart.
 By 1930 they became the first class to be sailed in every state, and the list of champions includes names that went on to helm Olympic and America’s Cup boats.
 The class still survives today, although in another example of the north/south divide in Australian sailing it has long since vanished from the east coast states.

 Despite the fact that it became Australia’s first widespread one design dinghy class, in some ways the 12 Foot Cadet was an exception.
 It was a round-bilge clinker hull that was normally sailed from the establishment big-boat clubs.
 Many of the Cadets were owned by big-boat owners – the first fleet was entirely owned by yachtsmen who named the Cadets after their yacht – and they were dedicated to training big-boat sailors.
 As early as the 1930s there were comments that the Cadet was too expensive to survive.
-The boats that came to form the backbone of dinghy sailing around Australia’s coasts were hard chine boats, often sailing from clubs that specialised in dinghy racing.
+The boats that came to form the backbone of dinghy sailing around Australia’s coasts were hard chine boats, often home built and often sailing from clubs that specialised in dinghy racing.

 The boat that was to take the 12 Ft Cadet’s crown as the major training class was born in 1931.
 The Depression had hit Sydney hard, and the local youth had to resort to building canoes from corrugated iron to get on the water.
 Watching these deathtraps was sporting goods retailer Sil Rohu, and naval architect Charles Sparrow he decided to create a boat that was safer, but still cheap and simple enough for juniors to build.